-Frazier, P.A.
+- Frazier, P.A.
 (2017).
 Nervous System Evolution: Come for the Eats, Stay for the Beats.
-Presented at the 19th biannual International Conference on Perception and Action, Seoul, South Korea.
+Talk presented at the International Conference for Perception and Action, Seoul, South Korea.

-Frazier, P.A.
+- Frazier, P.A.
 (2017).
 What We Talk About When We Talk About Goals.
-Presented at the 19th biannual International Conference on Perception and Action, Seoul, South Korea.
+Talk presented at the International Conference for Perception and Action, Seoul, South Korea.

-Frazier, P.A.
+- Frazier, P.A.
 (2016).
 Noise and Poise: The Disruptive Effect of Considering a Contradictory Opinion.
-Poster presented at the International Society for Ecological Psychology, Clemson, SC.
+Poster presented at the International Society for Ecological Psychology America Conference at Clemson University.

-Frazier, P. A. & Allen, J. P. (2011).
+- Frazier, P. A. & Allen, J. P. (2011).
 In the Pursuit of Goals: An Interactivist Approach.
-Presented at the Interactivist Summer Institute, Syros, Greece.
+Paper presented at the Interactivist Summer Institute in Syros, Greece.

-Snow, P. A. (2008).
+- Snow, P. A. (2008).
 A brief introduction to inner-product spaces and orthonormal bases.
-Talk presented at the Pi Mu Epsilon regional conference, Youngstown, OH.
+Paper presented at the Pi Mu Epsilon regional conference, Youngstown, OH.